German economy minister calls on Balkan states to tackle corruption | DW | 05.07.2019

-Attending the West Balkan conference in Poznan, German Minister for Economic Affairs and Energy, Peter Altmaier made strong recommendations for changes in the Balkans, especially for those wishing to join the European Union.
+Attending the West Balkan conference in the Polish city of Poznan, German Economy Minister Peter Altmaier made strong recommendations for changes in the Balkans, especially for those wishing to join the European Union.

 "We do not just need tolerance in Balkan countries, we need secure countries governed by the rule of law, we need independent courts," Altmaier said.
 "Corruption must be tackled.
 That we are happy to discuss as friends."